History Of The League

 Poetic Champions were odds on favourites to win the cup and the double ? but as we all know – anything can happen in the cup.
 Ross Burnham’s Farmers reversed their earlier league defeat and ran out 3-1 winners in a fiercely competitive battle.

 Year on year, more and more thirty, forty and fifty-somethings have realised that the Corinthians League offers a (fairly) safe haven, for competitive – yet corinthian – football.
-The League now boasts nearly seventy clubs playing across eight Over 35 divisions, three Over 45 divisions and an Over 50’s Division.
+The League now boasts nearly seventy clubs playing across 10 divisions, over 3 age groups; Over 35s, Over 45s and Over 50s.

 Over the years, the League has given effectively any profits to local and regional charities – nominated each season by the winners of the various divisions/cups.
-In the 2022/23 season we broke the £15,000 mark for the total given to charity since we started raising funds.
+Currently charitable donations total more than £40,000.